Current Resident Maintenance

 The following are examples of a maintenance emergency: Fire, flood, broken pipe, sewage back-up, gas odor, or furnace out (if below 45 degrees).

 These are the basic calls that may constitute an emergency.
-If you have a situation other than these, please submit your request in writing.
-If after hours, call the main office number carefully follow the prompts.
+If you have a situation other than these, please submit your request in writing/on your portal.
+If after hours, call the main office number carefully follow the prompts (970-689-8803).

 Plumbing or Fixtures Leak: Turn off water at supply line under sink, behind toilet, or at water heater, then submit a maintenance request.